2020 in ONE Championship: ONE Championship: No Surrender

 ONE Championship: No Surrender (also known as ONE Championship 110) was a combat sport event held by ONE Championship on July 31, 2020, at the IMPACT Arena in Bangkok, Thailand.

 Background

-ONE: No Surrender featured two title bouts: Rodtang Jitmuangnon was scheduled to defend the ONE Muay Thai Flyweight Championship against Petchdam Petchyindee Academy and Phetmorakot Petchyindee Academy was scheduled to defend the ONE Muay Thai Featherweight Championship against Yodsanklai Fairtex.
+ONE: No Surrender featured two title bouts: Rodtang Jitmuangnon was scheduled to defend the ONE Flyweight Muay Thai World Championship against Petchdam Petchyindee Academy and Phetmorakot Petchyindee Academy was scheduled to defend the ONE Featherweight Muay Thai World Championship against Yodsanklai Fairtex.

 The main card also featured a kickboxing superfight between Superbon Banchamek and Sitthichai Sitsongpeenong.